In this post I’m going to show you exactly how to rank #1 in Google.

 Let’s face it:

 Most people’s conclusions are boring summaries of their post.

 They say things like: “There you have it, 6 ways to blah blah blah.”

 A conclusion like this isn’t to light a fire under anyone’s butt to actually write comment.

 Instead, I recommend making your entire conclusion a call-to-action that encourages people to comment.

-For example, today, my post’s conclusion asks people to subscribe to my newsletter.
+For example, in the past, my post’s conclusion asked people to subscribe to my newsletter.

-But I also have a CTA to comment:
+But I also had a CTA to comment: